 The current maintenance facility serves multiple functions at a very busy intersection.
 The facility supports the parking, storage, maintenance, fueling, etc., for not only the Transit Authority vehicles but also those of area social service agencies.
 Due to the limited size of the facility, as well as the mix and sizes of the various vehicles, and the number of different agency drivers at the site congestion and safety concerns have risen.
-The Allen County RTA plans to do additional improvements to the existing maintenance facility to provide shelter for vehicles to protect from the weather and also free up some of the land that currently houses extra garage facilities to free up some of the congestion and also improve the safety concerns.
+In part stemming from the sites age, current configuration, and on-going service arrangements, the ACRTA initiated a search for a larger site to serve as a maintenance facility and bus garage.
+The Transit Authority has secured additional land adjacent to the existing facility.
+As funding becomes available the site will be developed to support parking and fueling operations.